oltoporkov/morphological-information-datasets/README.md

 # morphological-information-datasets
 This collection of files contains datasets for 6 languages (Russian, Basque, Turkish, Spanish, Czech and English) that include morphological labels of different complexity.
 These files are ready to use and are suitable for training with such systems as IXA pipes, Morpheus, Flair and transfomer-based models.
-Apart from that, it also includes the scripts for training of the transformer-based models we used in our experiments (mBERT, XLM-RoBERTa and language-specific models) and the further out-of-domain evaluation of such models.
+Apart from that, it also includes the scripts for training transformer-based models we used in our experiments (mBERT, XLM-RoBERTa and language-specific models) and the further out-of-domain evaluation of such models.

 ## Content
 1. [File source](#source)